terminusdb/terminusdb/README.md

   align="right"
 />

-If corrupt or erronous data is infecting your application, you can immediatly roll back to a working version.
+If corrupt or erroneous data is infecting your application, you can immediately roll back to a working version.